AcuHerb Community Circle · Herbal Dispensary

 Sambucus nigra

 Rich in anthocyanins and immune-modulating flavonoids, elderberry is autumn's most beloved protective herb.
-It supports the Lung's defensive function against seasonal viruses, reduces the duration and severity of respiratory illness, and nourishes the body's boundary — the skin and mucous membranes that Metal governs.
-Use it as prevention through autumn and winter.
+It supports the Lung's defensive function against seasonal viruses, reduces the duration and severity of respiratory illness, and nourishes the skin and mucous membranes that Metal governs.

 Immune DefenseRespiratoryAntiviral